Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

-However, what we find, is a strong evidence of statistically superior predictability by the alternative models to the benchmark at several horizons.
-The B-RU-MIDAS model with All-IPI, PMI surveys and oil price gives the best statistic at one day ahead with a $20\%$ reduction in RMSE, but also other version of B-RU-MIDAS without including the oil price provides economically sizeable gains at those horizons.
-Moreover, B-RU-MIDAS with all the IPI variables and PMI surveys provide also statistically gains at longer horizons, such that $h=21,\,28$ with no differences between the inclusion or not of the oil price (both daily or monthly).
-Looking at Germany, the model that includes all the macroeconomic variables and the monthly oil prices is considered the best models at the first two horizons, while increase the horizons lead to different results.
-For example at $21$ step ahead, the best model becomes the one that include only the PMI surveys, while at $28$ step ahead, the model that includes all the macroeconomic variables and the oil prices return to be the best model.
+However, what we find, is strong evidence of statistically superior predictability by the alternative models to the benchmark at several horizons.
+The B-RU-MIDAS model with All-IPI, PMI surveys, and oil price gives the best statistic at one day ahead with a $20\%$ reduction in RMSE with respect to the class of benchmark models, but also another version of B-RU-MIDAS without including the oil price provides economically sizeable gains at those horizons.
+Moreover, B-RU-MIDAS with all the IPI variables and PMI surveys provide also {gains statistically significant} at longer horizons, such that $h=21,\,28$ with no differences between the inclusion or not of the oil price (both daily or monthly). {{Looking at Germany, the model that includes all the macroeconomic variables and the monthly oil prices is considered the best model at the first two horizons, while increase the horizons lead to different results in terms of model confidence set.
+For example at $21$ step ahead, the best model becomes the one that includes only the PMI surveys or only all the Industrial Production Indexes, while at $28$ step ahead, the model that includes all the macroeconomic variables and the oil prices return to be the best model.
+In terms of the best RMSEs across the models, the B-RU-MIDAS with all the macroeconomic variables and the daily oil price is the best across the horizons, followed by the one with monthly oil price and daily natural gas price.}